Skip to content

 4. All faculty representatives, except those from International Extended Campuses, shall be elected to serve three-year terms.
 Senate faculty members shall be ineligible for nomination for another term until at least one year has elapsed following the expiration of their terms of office or date of resignation therefrom.
 New terms shall begin on May 15.

 1. International Extended Campus representatives shall be elected to serve a one-year term and are eligible to serve for up to three consecutive terms.
-After three consecutive terms, a year must elapse before being eligible for election again.
+After three consecutive terms, a year must elapse before a faculty member is eligible for election again.

-5. Disputes respecting eligibility for election or eligibility to vote shall be decided by the Senate Personnel and Elections Committee, subject to appeal to the Senate.
+5. Disputes respecting eligibility for election or eligibility to vote shall be decided by the SPEC, subject to appeal to the Senate.

-7. Beyond service in the Senate, faculty members of the Senate should expect that they may be called upon to serve on standing and ad hoc committees.
+7. Beyond service in the Senate, faculty members of the Senate should expect that they may be called upon to serve on standing and ad hoc committees of the Senate.

-1. Each year, the Personnel and Elections Committee shall send each area of representation an allotted number of faculty representatives as calculated above and each representation area shall conduct elections according to the established election plan filling the faculty representative seats with the following requirements:
+1. Each year, SPEC shall send each Area of Representation an allotted number of faculty representatives as calculated above and each Area of Representation shall conduct elections according to the established election plan, filling the faculty representative seats with the following requirements:

-1. Each academic college and university library area shall fill at least 50% of the allotted faculty seats (rounded up) with tenure-line faculty representatives.
-Academic colleges or the University libraries with fewer than 10 tenure-line faculty and at least 70% career-line faculty are not subject to this requirement.
+1. Each Academic College and the university libraries shall fill at least 50% of the allotted faculty seats (rounded up) with Tenure-line faculty representatives.
+Academic Colleges or the university libraries with fewer than 10 Tenure-line faculty and at least 70% Career-line faculty are not subject to this requirement.

-2. Each academic college, the university libraries, and QITP area shall elect at least one Career-line faculty representative.
+2. Each Area of Representation shall elect at least one Career-line faculty representative.

-3. Each academic college and university library with allocated faculty seats remaining after meeting the tenure-line and career-line requirements may fill these remaining seats with tenure-line and/or career-line faculty as elected by the area faculty.
+3. Each Academic College and the university libraries with allocated faculty seats remaining after meeting the Tenure-line and Career-line requirements may fill these remaining seats with Tenure-line and/or Career-line faculty as elected by the area faculty.

-2. Not later than March 1st of each year, the Committee will send an announcement to each area represented in the Senate from which at least one faculty representative's term is set to expire, giving notice that elections are to be held for new representatives to the Senate.
-The announcement sent to each area shall describe the applicable eligibility requirements (as specified in this Policy) for both the candidates and the voters for each position for which an election is to be conducted.
+2. Not later than March 1 of each year, SPEC will send an announcement to each Area of Representation from which at least one faculty representative's term is set to expire, giving notice that elections are to be held for new representatives to the Senate.
+The announcement sent to each Area of Representation shall describe the applicable eligibility requirements (as specified in this policy) for both the candidates and the voters for each position for which an election is to be conducted.

-4. Not later than April 1 of each year in which it is authorized to elect one or more representatives to the Senate, each area shall forward to the Committee a report of the person or persons elected to represent that area.
-Each area shall also forward to the Committee all ballots cast in the process of nominating candidates and electing its representative(s) to the Senate.
+4. Not later than April 1 of each year in which it is authorized to elect one or more representatives to the Senate, each Area of Representation shall forward to the SPEC a report of the person or persons elected to represent that area.
+Each Area of Representation shall also forward to the SPEC all ballots cast in the process of nominating candidates and electing its representative(s) to the Senate.

-5. After verifying the election results, the Committee shall announce the roster of newly elected Senators at the May meeting of the Senate.
+5. After verifying the election results, the SPEC shall announce the roster of newly elected Senators at the May meeting of the Senate.

 3. Vacancies.

-In the event of faculty seat vacancy, the Personnel and Elections Committee shall appoint the runner-up from the member's area of representation to serve the remainder of the member's term or until the next general election held within that area, when the vacancy shall be filled by election for the unexpired term.
+In the event of faculty seat vacancy, the SPEC shall appoint the runner-up from the member's Area of Representation to serve the remainder of the member's term or until the next general election held within that area, when the vacancy shall be filled by election for the unexpired term.
 A special election may be necessary if a runner-up is not available.

 1. Representatives of the Associated Students of the University of Utah (ASUU).

-1. Each academic college (as described in Policy 6-001) as an area of representation shall elect one representative from its members to the ASUU Student Senate.
-(And for the limited purposes of student representation in the Academic Senate, the Academic Advising Center (as described in Policy 6-101) and Honors College together shall be considered as an area of representation of students equivalent to an academic college for purposes of equal representation.)
-The elected members of the ASUU Student Senate shall be entitled to attend Academic Senate meetings with full rights of discussion and vote.
-If a student member resigns their position on the ASUU Student Senate, the vacancy will be filled by the next runner-up in the affected college or otherwise according to Procedures described in the ASUU Student Handbook.
+1. Each Academic College as an Area of Representation shall elect one representative to the Senate from its ASUU Student Senate members.
+(And for the limited purposes of student representation in the Academic Senate, the Navigate Hub for Exploring Students (as described in Policy 6-101) and Honors College together shall be considered as an Area of Representation of students equivalent to an Academic College.)
+These elected student members shall be entitled to attend Academic Senate meetings with full rights of discussion and vote.
+If a student member resigns their position on the ASUU Student Senate, the vacancy will be filled by the next runner-up in the affected college or area or otherwise according to Procedures described in the ASUU Student Handbook.

-2. The ASUU president, or the ASUU vice president if designated by the ASUU president, and an additional student appointed by the ASUU President shall also be members of the Academic Senate, with full rights of discussion and vote.
+2. The ASUU president, or the ASUU vice president if designated by the ASUU president, and an additional student appointed by the ASUU president shall also be members of the Senate, with full rights of discussion and vote.

 2. International Extended Campus Student Representative